Inga Rundvold: Career

-Inga Rundvold was born in 1920 in Stryn, Norway, and moved to Washington D.C. in 1930 with her family.
-She graduated from Montgomery Blair High School and began her career as a fashion model in New York City for the Conover Agency before transitioning to writing about fashion for the Washington Times-Herald.
-In 1951 she began hosting, writing, and producing her own show, Inga's Angle (later changed to Today with Inga) which ran for 16 years, the longest running early program of that time.
+In 1951, she began hosting, writing, and producing her own show, Inga's Angle (later changed to Today with Inga) which ran for 16 years, the longest running early program of that time.
 She interviewed many famous people including John F. Kennedy, Bette Davis, Lyndon B. Johnson, Hubert H. Humphrey, Milton Berle, Gregory Peck, Charlton Heston, Kim Novak, and Arthur Schlesinger among others.
 Her on-air persona was warm yet glamorous and she was known for deftly switching quickly from one conversation topic to the next.
 Besides interviewing political and celebrity guests, the show also had beauty, exercise, and commercial product segments.